Sticking to a healthy diet while pregnant should be high on your agenda, but we know that those good intentions can sometimes fall to the wayside.

 Fruit or veg

-These will contain fibre, vitamins and minerals and are great for adding to your breakfast or chucking them into a blender and whizzing into a smoothie.
-Sources include:
+These will contain fibre, vitamins and minerals and are great for adding to your breakfast.
+Think about:

 Carbohydrates

 Carbs are essential to give us that energy which helps to fuel us through the day.
-Below are some good carb options to eat during pregnancy:
+Think about eating:

-• Low sugar cereal that's high in fibre
+Low sugar cereal - Look for ones that are high in fibre.

 Healthy pregnancy breakfast recipe ideas

-To help get your day off to a good start, we've found these recipes and inspiration, full of vitamins and minerals and all that good stuff that you and your bump need...
+To help get your day off to a good start, we've found some recipes and inspiration, full of vitamins and minerals and all that good stuff that you and your bump need.

 Wholewheat pancakes with blueberries

-Start your day right and increase your fibre intake at breakfast with some tasty pancakes made with wholewheat flour.
+Start your day right and increase your fibre intake for breakfast with some tasty pancakes made with whole wheat flour.
 The blueberries add a vitamin C boost for a healthy immune system.
 You can also use half whole wheat and half all-purpose flour.
+Try these buttermilk pancakes with berry compote for a real treat.

 Granola breakfast bar

-Toast oats, flaked almonds, sunflower seeds and quinoa seeds, mix with dried cranberries, brown sugar, melted butter, cinnamon and honey and squash together into a tray then harden in the fridge.
+Toast oats, flaked almonds, sunflower seeds, and quinoa seeds, mix with dried cranberries, brown sugar, melted butter, cinnamon, and honey, and squash together into a tray.
+Then leave to harden in the fridge.
 It’s perfect for when you need a quick and easy breakfast or energy-boosting snack.

 Avocado on toast